fief-dev/docs/reusables/access-control-callout.md

     Assigning permissions directly to users can be tedious and error-prone.
 To help with this, Fief also supports the concept of **Roles**.
 A role consists of a **set of permissions**.
 Following our previous example, we can imagine to have the roles *Castle Visitor*, which only have the *Read Castle* permission and a *Castle Manager* role, which have both *Read Castle* and *Create Castle* permissions.

     Those roles can also be **assigned to users**.
 Then, they'll be automatically granted with the **set of associated permissions**.
 The good thing is that if you modify a role to add or remove permissions, it'll be automatically be passed on every users with this role.
-Said another way, it's a way to easily organize and assing permissions.
+Said another way, it's a way to easily organize and assign permissions.